le-schlo/InvEnT/examples/README.md

   - `params.exclude_split_system`: Set to `true` to exclude molecules with disconnected conjugated structures.

 To define the target values for each scoring component, the corresponding transformation functions have to be set by using the `transforms` keywords in the config file.

-## Train a prior model
-To train a prior model for transfer learning or as a base model